McLytir/SmartExplorer/README.md

 - Add panes:
   - Local: choose a folder.
   - SharePoint: pick a site/library.
+    - SharePoint previews are opt-in: when you select a SharePoint file the preview pane offers a Download Preview button so you only fetch a temp copy when you actually want it (and you can Save File As... afterward).
   - Translation: pick a base pane and a language.
 - Translate & rename:
   - The right (translation) pane mirrors the base pane location automatically.